Buyer's Guide

 Chassis engineered from the ground up as a passenger attraction

-ASTM F2291 and ASTM F1193 certified — independently by TÜV Nederland
+ASTM F2291 and ASTM F770 certified, independently verified

 In the United States, operating a passenger ride attraction without proper certification creates significant legal and financial exposure.
-Understanding what ASTM certification means — and why it matters — should be the first question any operator asks before purchasing a train.
+ASTM certification should be the first question any operator asks before purchasing a train.

 What ASTM F2291 Means